-While active and passive tags can be used in a variety of environments, active tags are more ideal for higher value assets.
-They are also better for travel between facilities, as the tags’s wider range and active signal provides more data and makes them easier to find.
+While active and passive tags can be used in a variety of environments, active tags are ideal for higher-value assets.
+They are also better for travel between facilities, as the tags' wider range and active signal provides more data and makes them easier to find.

 Passive RFID Tags

-A passive RFID tracking system is composed of the same three parts as an active one: A tag, the tag antenna, and a reader.
-However, a passive tag won’t send its own signal – it must first be scanned by a signal sent from a handheld reader.
-The reader sends energy to the tag’s antenna, which turns the energy into radio frequency (RF) waves and sends a signal, called “backscatter”, back to the reader.
+A passive RFID tracking system is composed of the same three parts as an active one: A tag like the one pictured below), the tag antenna, and a reader.
+However, a passive tag won't send its own signal – it must first be scanned by a signal sent from a handheld reader.
+The reader sends energy to the tag's antenna, which turns the energy into radio frequency (RF) waves and sends a signal, called “backscatter,” back to the reader.

 Passive tags can come in a wide range of sizes and materials; some can handle extreme temperatures and weather, while others cannot.
 They might be physical tags, they might be embedded in equipment, or they might look like a label and be called an ‘inlay' – whatever the case, a passive RFID will last for decades before eventually breaking down from wear.